nostoneunturned/nostoneunturned.github.io/_posts/2020-1-9-Part-4-Play-Advice.md

 tags: nostoneunturned

-summary: The full rules of our tabletop RPG, No Stone Unturned
+summary: The Agenda and Principles are a guiding force for playing the game.

 image: https://raw.githubusercontent.com/nostoneunturned/nostoneunturned.github.io/master/images/NSUcoversquare.jpg